JakobStruye/slack-keep-presence/README.md

 # slack-keep-presence

-Marks your user as active when auto-away kicks in
+Marks a slack user as active when auto-away kicks in.
+Useful for keeping slack bots online.

 Inspired by [slack-keep-presence](https://github.com/eskerda/slack-keep-presence).
 This is basically a ruby port with only the presence functionality retained.